mwerski/RemoteDebug/README.md

 RemoteDebug sets up a TCP/IP server, that you connect to using telnet or websockets (using a dedicated web app).

 This project is a fork of not supported (as it seems, last update on May 9, 2019) [RemoteDebug](https://github.com/JoaoLopesF/RemoteDebug) library by Joao Lopes.
 The API is fully compatible.
+If you have a project using the original library, you can use this one as a drop-in replacement (just change the dependency, you don't need to change the code).
 In addition, we have some critical bug fixes and feature improvements.

 See [old project readme](extras/old_README.md) for more background.